Federation Data

 the Entity Configuration.

-integer 10 optional
+duration 10 seconds optional

-option is used to set a minimum lifetime in seconds on
+The min_lifetime option is used to set a minimum lifetime in seconds on

 this Trust Mark.
-If refresh
+If refresh is set to true LightHouse will assure

 that the Trust Mark JWT published in the Entity Configuration will not